Point Break (2015 film): Jumping sequences

 On several European jumping scenes, Core, who also previously trained as a mountain ranger, would hike up with a small crew and wait hours for safe conditions.
 Kosove said the movie "was more of an expedition than a production."

 Release

 The film was initially slated for an August 7, 2015 release, but on August 12, 2014, Warner Bros. brought the date forward to July 31, 2015.
 On February 3, 2015, the release date was moved back to December 25, 2015.
 Warner Bros.
-Pictures distributed the film in the United States, Canada, United Kingdom, Russia, Japan and Latin America, and Lionsgate distributed the film in other territories.
-DMG Entertainment, which collaborated with Alcon Entertainment to finance and develop the remake, distributes the film in China, where it was released on December 4, 2015.
+Pictures distributed the film in the United States, Canada, the United Kingdom, Ireland, the CIS, Japan and Latin America, and Lionsgate handled the film's international sales outside of China.
+DMG Entertainment, which collaborated with Alcon Entertainment to finance and develop the remake, distributed the film in China through China Film Group Corporation, where it was released on December 4, 2015.